Your Guide to the Solar System and the Night Sky

 Kaus Australis - ε Sagittarii (epsilon Sagittarii)

 Kaus Australis visual magnitude is 1.85, making it the 36th brightest star in the sky.
-Thanks to its high brightness, Kaus Australis is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Because of its brightness, Kaus Australis is clearly visible to the naked eye when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 Image of Kaus Australis - ε Sagittarii (epsilon Sagittarii) star